 This accident highlights the dangers pedestrians face around large trucks, including semis, tractor-trailers, and big rigs.
 It also demonstrates an important consideration in the responsibilities of driver’s license holders and the penalties drivers can face for not meeting them.

 Many pedestrians are injured or killed each year in the United States.
-The Centers for Disease Control and Prevention (CDC) reported that there were 76,000 pedestrian injuries and 4,700 pedestrian deaths in 2012.
+The Centers for Disease Control and Prevention (CDC) reported that there were roughly 104,000 pedestrian injuries and 7,000 pedestrian deaths in 2020.
 In other words, there is pedestrian fatality every two hours and an injury every seven minutes.

 Vehicle drivers deserve a lot of the blame: They are, after all, operating large, heavy machines which can do a great deal of damage when they strike someone.
 But pedestrians share responsibility.
 Pedestrian accidents happen at all times and in many locations, but statistics show that most of them take place in urban areas, away from intersections, and at night.
 Pedestrians need to be careful at all times, but especially so after dark.
 They should also remember to use crosswalks and walk signals as much as possible.
 In the Richmond case, the accident happened during the day and at an intersection.

-Data from the National Highway Traffic Safety Administration revealed that nearly half of all vehicle-pedestrian crashes involve alcohol.
-Nearly one-third of pedestrians and 14% of drivers in these cases had blood alcohol concentrations above the legal limit.
+Data from the National Highway Traffic Safety Administration revealed that nearly half (46%) of all vehicle-pedestrian crashes involved alcohol in 2019.
+Almost one-third (32%) of pedestrians and one-tenth (13%) of drivers in these cases had blood alcohol concentrations above the legal limit.

 When the truck driver in this incident was located, he claimed to be unaware that his vehicle had struck anyone.
 The police requested the driver submit to a chemical impairment test, a standard practice when an accident involves injury or death.
 The driver refused and was cited for a violation of implied consent.